 UC San Diego's Financial Aid Office provides step-by-step application directions, downloadable forms, answers to frequently asked questions and more.

-Rady provides limited merit-based fellowship support to exceptional individuals.
-All domestic and international admitted students are invited to apply for a Rady fellowship by requesting the Fellowship Application from the Graduate Admissions office after they receive their official offer of admission.
+Rady provides limited fellowship support to exceptional individuals.
+All domestic and international admitted students are considered for merit-based fellowships upon admission.
+No additional application is required.

 U.S. citizens or permanent residents should apply for Federal Stafford Loans first because of favorable interest rates and origination fees.
 These are variable, low-interest educational loans.
 The Federal Stafford Loan Program provides unsubsidized loans where you pay accruing interest while in school, grace and authorized deferment periods.
 These loans are need-based.
 They do not require a co-signer and are not based on your credit history.
 Deferment options are available.
 The FAFSA is required to determine what loans may be available.
 Visit www.edfund.org for additional information.